raveenakagne/Data-Visualization/README.md

 # Enhancing Electric Vehicle Charging Infrastructure
 ### A Network Analysis Based on Real-Time Usage and Geographical Data
+ The goal is to optimize the charging station infrastructure to improve user experience and expand the network's reach and efficiency.
 ## Project Files
 - `ElectricVehicleChargingStationUsageJuly2011Dec2020_2797601698338421488.csv` — Raw dataset (uncleaned)
 - `clean_electric_vehicle_dataset.csv` — Preprocessed and cleaned dataset
 - `Tableau_sourcecode` — Dashboard for data visualization
 - `SourceCode.ipynb` — Python notebook for Exploratory Data Analysis (EDA) and network analysis
+- `Read Final_Project_Report.pdf` - read report
 ## Timeframe
-Data collected from **July 2011 to December 2020**
+Data collected from **Data year is from 2011 to 2013**

 ## Dataset Description
 This dataset, sourced from the **City of Palo Alto**, captures over nine years of electric vehicle charging activity and interaction.
 It is central to our network-based analysis aiming to enhance infrastructure planning and identify key usage patterns.